PROJECT COORDINATOR: Faculty of Computer and Information Science, University of LjubljanaRead more

 - PROJECT COORDINATOR: InnoRenew CoE (Slovenia)

-Reducing the environmental, material, and energy impacts of buildings is a major priority of the EU, and is highlighted in the sustainable development goals of the UN.
-Buildings equipped with intelligent sensor systems (smart buildings), which can report the performance status of their elements to help optimize energy consumption and maintenance as well as inform future building design, are an important part of reaching these goals.
+Buildings equipped with intelligent sensor systems (smart buildings), which can report the performance status of their elements to help optimize energy consumption and maintenance as well as inform future building design, are an important part of reaching this goal.
 Equipping buildings with wireless sensor networks (WSNs) is particularly helpful in contributing to this goal as well as improving the well-being of building users.

 Typical approaches make use of cloud facilities for data upload and remote processing to manage buildings along their life cycle (conception, construction, use and end of life).
 Typical approaches present several drawbacks, however: dependency on cloud service providers, heavy network use, poor performance (network latency), privacy concerns due to remote computation and unsuitable data sharing strategies.